 |4)||Presoner or gesture indication?
 It could indicate a meaning associated to a gesture|

 |21)||Plow, wagon, comb or palace?|

 |30)||Ram or goat|

 The 45 hieroglyphs of the Phaistos Disc appear arranged in 61 words, in the sequence:

 Although the scripture of the Phaistos Disc is completely unknown, several studies have tried to find a similarity with other languages.
 Among them, the Linear A and B (the writing systems known in Crete during the Minoan civilization), the Egyptian and Anatolian hieroglyphs.
 Numerous are the differences with the hieroglyph system of Crete, used simultaneously with the Linear A. Instead, the Linear B certainly originated from the Linear A in a subsequent time and it is the only partially decrypted.

 A difficult work: the decryption of the Phaistos Disc

 The function of the Phaistos Disc is strictly linked to its decryption.
 Several interpretation attempts obtained only partially satisfactory results.
 Some scholars have suggested that the Phaistos Disc could represent an astronomical calendar, a call to arms or an ancient board game.
 It is certain that, due to the lack of additional remains with the same writing, every decryption attempt cannot be confirmed.
-The few symbols of the artifact don’t allow a decisive statistical analysis.
+The few symbols of the artifact do not allow a decisive statistical analysis.
 Moreover, it’s not possible to make a comparison based on the phonetics or the meanings found in other contexts.
 In any case, even if the logographic meaning of the Disc were identified, it would not be possible to extract its phonetic.